simpson-lab/plant-physiology-lab/README.md

 The rendered Rmarkdown file is viewable [here](https://simpson-lab.github.io/plant-physiology-lab/).

-Data files reference in the `.Rmd` file are in the `/data` folder.
-Note that we ask students to upload the required data file to RStudio.cloud and as a result the RMarkdown document expects shows the students how to load the data from the base directory, but during rendering the data are loaded from `/data`.
+Data files referenced in the `.Rmd` file are in the `/data` folder. *Note*: we ask students to upload the required data file to RStudio.cloud and as a result the RMarkdown document shows the students how to load the data from the base directory, but during rendering the data are loaded from `/data`.

 The `/images` folder contains the screenshots displayed in the lab document.